 And that’s not all: Because pores have to deal with so much oil, dirt, leftover residue and dead skin cells every single day, they can easily become clogged.
 When this happens, blackheads or whiteheads appear and, if not treated properly, these further lead to acne.
 When the clogging becomes chronic, the pore walls stretch even further, creating a vicious cycle.

 Unfortunately, pores have no muscular structure, so they can’t open and close like a door (don’t believe skincare brands that tell you otherwise).
 But that doesn’t mean you are stuck with mammoth pores for the rest of your life, though.
 The trick is to leave them looking refined (and hence appear smaller), keeping them unclogged and smoothing the surface.

 This all-natural recipe tackles enlarged pores with a mighty dose of skin toning, astringent and antibacterial ingredients.
 It also promotes cellular turnover, sweeps away dead cells and literally flushes out the pores, leaving skin looking refined and much smoother.
 All this with about 5 minutes of prep-work?
 Bring it on?

-3 tablespoons kaolin powder (also known as Multani mitti), 1 egg, 1 tablespoon natural yogurt, 1 teaspoon honey
+3 tablespoons kaolin powder (also known as Multani mitti)

 - Pour the clay in a bowl and carefully add the remaining ingredients one by one, stirring well to get a smooth paste.